SimonYuvarlak/Working-With-User-Controlled-Wallets/README.md

 ## Note

-There can be typos in the tutorial, one common one is using 'challange' instead of 'challenge'.
+There can be typos in the tutorial, a common one is using 'challange' instead of 'challenge'.